mikecaesario/Aman-Covid-Tracker/README.md

 ## Features
-* Track Covid-19 cases and vaccination progress
+* Track COVID-19 cases and vaccination progress
-* Easily access Covid-19 case information at your Homescreen with Widgets
-* Choose and track Covid-19 case by Country
+* Select and track COVID-19 data by country or globally
+* View detailed information including:	new cases, active cases, recent deaths, vaccination progress
+* Additional country-specific information (life expectancy, population)
-* Available on watchOS
+* Access COVID-19 data on your watchOS app
-* Available in Light and Dark Mode

-## What I Learned
-* API call with Combine
-* Reusable Views
-* Working with WidgetKit and watchOS
-* AppStorage/ UserDefaults and App Groups
-* Swift Package Manager
-* Design and built app icon from scratch with Figma
+* View COVID-19 information directly on your home screen with widgets

-## Frameworks
+## Technologies Used
-SwiftUI, Combine, WidgetKit
+Swift, SwiftUI, Combine, WidgetKit, App Groups for shared UserDefaults across different targets

 ## Minimum Target
 * iOS 14.0
 * watchOS 7.0

 ## How to Use
+1. Clone the repository.
+2. Open the project in Xcode.
+3. Set up App Groups:
+  *	In Xcode, select your project in the Project Navigator.
+  *	Select your app target and go to the Signing & Capabilities tab.
+  *	Click the + Capability button and add App Groups.
+  *	Create a new App Group (e.g., group.com.yourusername.AmanCovidTracker).
+  *	Repeat these steps for the watchOS app target and the Widget target, ensuring they all use the same App Group.
+5. Update the App Group identifier to match the one you created in the setup step.
-Clone and run this project in Xcode
+6. Build and run the app.

 ## Known Issues
 Since this project is using two different API, some country might have missing data/ unavailable.
+Most countries (if not all) is no longer updating their COVID-19 cases.

 ## Credits
 API: The Covid-19 case and vaccination data that is used in this app comes from a free API from https://mmediagroup.fr and https://covid-19.dataflowkit.com/.